YottaDB/YDBDoc/ProgGuide/ioproc.rst

 For FIXED format sequential files when the character set is not M, if a multi-byte character (when CHSET is UTF-8) or a surrogate pair (when CHSET is UTF-16) does not fit into the record (either logical as given by WIDTH or physical as given by RECORDSIZE) the WRITE command uses bytes with the value specified by the PAD deviceparameter to fill out the physical record.
 READ ignores the pad bytes when found at the end of the record.
 The value for PAD is given as an integer in the range 0-127 (the ASCII characters).
 PAD is always a byte value and the default is $ZCHAR(32) or [SPACE].

 In UTF-8 mode, there are three cases that cause YottaDB to insert PAD characters when WRITEing.
-When READing YottaDB attempts to strip any PAD characters.
+When READing, YottaDB attempts to strip any PAD characters.
 This stripping only works properly if the RECORDSIZE and PAD are the same for the READ as when the WRITEs occurred.
 WRITE inserts PAD characters when:

 * The file is closed and the last record is less than the RECORDSIZE.
 Records are padded (for FIXED) by WRITE ! as well as when the file is closed.
 * $X exceeds WIDTH before the RECORDSIZE is full.